fourTheorem/slic-starter/README.md

 npm start --workspace=packages/frontend
 ```

-You can run all other backend services using `npm start` in each directory.
+You can run all other backend services using `npm start` in each package root.

 ## 8. Frontend development with a real back end